biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R) Bobby Strickland, Chad Crawford, Stacy Strickland, Tyler Landreville, Kathy Strickland*

 #### 1st Place

-Church:	Oceanway A/G, Jacksonville, FL
+* **Church**: Oceanway A/G, Jacksonville, FL
-Coaches:	Bobby Strickland, Kathy Strickland (assistant)
+* **Coaches**: Bobby Strickland, Kathy Strickland (assistant)
+* **Team**:
-Team:	Chad Crawford
+    * Chad Crawford
-Stacy Strickland
+    * Stacy Strickland
-Tyler Landreville
+    * Tyler Landreville
 * **Round Robin**:
-Round 1: Lost to Fond du Lac A/G, Fond du Lac, WI 45 to 105 Round 2: Lost to Fossil Creek A/G, Fort Worth, TX 75 to 145 Round 3: Lost to King's Chapel, Springfield, MO 65 to 130 Round 4: Lost to Living Waters Chapel, Lebanon, PA -5 to 290 Round 5: Lost to South Hills A/G, Bethel Park, PA 100 to 115 Round 6: Lost to Faith A/G, Orlando, FL 125 to 135 Round 7: Won against The Church at Briargate, Colorado Springs, CO 170 to 145 Round 8: Lost to Calvary Church, Naperville, IL -15 to 125 Round 9: Lost to Allison Park A/G, Allison Park, PA 75 to 160 Round 10: Lost to Calvary A/G, Dunwoody, GA -15 to 230 Round 11: Lost to First A/G, Ames, IA 85 to 150
+  * Round 1: Lost to Fond du Lac A/G, Fond du Lac, WI 45 to 105
+  * Round 2: Lost to Fossil Creek A/G, Fort Worth, TX 75 to 145
+  * Round 3: Lost to King's Chapel, Springfield, MO 65 to 130
+  * Round 4: Lost to Living Waters Chapel, Lebanon, PA -5 to 290
+  * Round 5: Lost to South Hills A/G, Bethel Park, PA 100 to 115
+  * Round 6: Lost to Faith A/G, Orlando, FL 125 to 135
+  * Round 7: Won against The Church at Briargate, Colorado Springs, CO 170 to 145
+  * Round 8: Lost to Calvary Church, Naperville, IL -15 to 125
+  * Round 9: Lost to Allison Park A/G, Allison Park, PA 75 to 160
+  * Round 10: Lost to Calvary A/G, Dunwoody, GA -15 to 230
+  * Round 11: Lost to First A/G, Ames, IA 85 to 150
-Round 12: Lost to Central A/G, Superior, WI 60 to 105
+  * Round 12: Lost to Central A/G, Superior, WI 60 to 105
-Round 13: Lost to First A/G, Lexington, KY 85 to 145
+  * Round 13: Lost to First A/G, Lexington, KY 85 to 145
-Round 14: Lost to Tacoma Life Center, Tacoma, WA 60 to 140 Round 15: Lost to Christian Chapel, Tulsa, OK 75 to 210 Round 16: Lost to Braeswood A/G, Houston, TX 70 to 195 Round 17: Won against Grace A/G, Syracuse, NY 165 to 50
+  * Round 14: Lost to Tacoma Life Center, Tacoma, WA 60 to 140
+  * Round 15: Lost to Christian Chapel, Tulsa, OK 75 to 210
+  * Round 16: Lost to Braeswood A/G, Houston, TX 70 to 195
+  * Round 17: Won against Grace A/G, Syracuse, NY 165 to 50
-Round 18: Lost to Cedar Park A/G "Crafty Fellows", Bothell, WA -40 to 240 Round 19: Lost to Orange Hills A/G, Orange, CA 105 to 240
+  * Round 18: Lost to Cedar Park A/G "Crafty Fellows", Bothell, WA -40 to 240
+  * Round 19: Lost to Orange Hills A/G, Orange, CA 105 to 240
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}